-On December 8, 2021, a single plot of digital real estate sold for $4.3 million in a metaverse called The Sandbox.
+On December 8, 2021, a single plot of digital estate sold for $4.3 million in a metaverse real estate called The Sandbox.

-As the metaverse kicks off, digital real estate investing becomes the norm.
+As the metaverse kicks off, digital real estate investments becomes the norm.
 Wealthy investors are already placing bets on virtual land.

 Table Of Contents

 - How to Invest in Digital Real Estate as a Beginner

 - Why Should You Invest In Virtual Real Estate?